 It was a vast arena — with 1,800 porta-potties, a couple of helipads and one of the biggest staging areas ever assembled at the time.
 It also allowed attendees to camp for the duration of the event.

-Woz being Woz, technology was also a big part of the Us Festival.
-It was described as a three-day “celebration of contemporary music and technology.”
+Woz being Woz, technology also played a big part in the US Festival.
+The event was described as a three-day “celebration of contemporary music and technology.”

-Robert Moog attended to give a demonstration of his famous synthesizer.
+Robert Moog gave a demonstration of his famous synthesizer.
 A “Sensadome” offered a 360-degree multimedia light show.
 And jazz legend Herbie Hancock led a discussion about the Apple II/Alpha Syntauri music system.

-Woz considered the event a massive success, even though it wound up losing a massive amount of money.
+Wozniak considered the US Festival a success, even though the event lost a massive amount of money.
 Although the audience for all three days proved impressive, a large percentage of people who turned up never paid.
 They either used counterfeit tickets or simply climbed over the perimeter fences.

 “If I do this for another 55 years, I’m in trouble,” Wozniak said at the time.